MCAS Field Trip - MEMBERS ONLY - MAR 12 - Habitat: Magical Habitats in the Elfin Forest Natural Area

 Registration and RSVP to confirmation Required!

-Registration will open on the morning of JAN 29th.
-On that date, MCAS members will automatically receive an ALERT with the LINK to the Field Trip’s Registration Form.
+Registration will open on the morning of FEB 20thOn that date, MCAS members will automatically receive an ALERT with the LINK to the Field Trip’s Registration Form.

-Non-members can receive ALERTS from MCAS regarding Field Trips, Community Programs, and other MCAS activities.
-You will need to fill out the MCAS ALERT EMAIL LIST sign up form in the footer of theMCAS website.
-You can also join the SLOCOBIRDING email list to get ALERTs via Groups.io.
-(Field Trip alerts only)
+Non-members can also receive ALERTS from MCAS regarding Field Trips, Community Programs, and other MCAS activities.
+To do so you will need to fill out the MCAS ALERT EMAIL LIST sign up form in the footer of the MCAS websiteYou can also get MCAS Field Trip alerts, and other SLO county bird sightings, by joining SLOCOBIRDING.

 Please consider becoming a member of MCAS to support MCAS’s mission and activities, including Field Trips.